 To press this home, Tripp repeats the concept several times.
 For example, he says that parents must be about shepherding the heart,

 [T]o embody the process of guiding our children.
 It means helping them understand themselves, God’s works, the ways of God, how sin works in the human heart, and how the gospel comes to them at the most profound levels of human need.
 Shepherding the hearts of children also involves helping them understand their motivations, goals, wants, wishes, and desires.
 It exposes the true nature of reality and encourages faith in the Lord Jesus Christ (KL 1607-1608).

 There are a number of other things with which I’m in agreement.
 Like, “Many parents lack a biblical view of discipline.
 They tend to think of discipline as revenge—getting even with the children for what they did” (KL 724).
 He also makes an excellent point that the way we were disciplined does not necessarily mean it’s the right way,

 ‘He used to knock me around once in a while.
 I didn’t like it, but I turned out okay.’
 What has this parent done?
 He has unquestioningly accepted and employed the same method of childrearing his parents used.
 He has not assessed whether it was biblical.
 He has not assessed whether it had a good impact on him.
 He has simply drawn from his survival the implication that it wasn’t that bad (KL 1095).

 Reading the book for the fourth time helped to narrow down six main negative things about it:

-- Discipline is about communication and spanking (when it's much, much more).
+Discipline is about communication and spanking (in reality it's much, much more).

 These are the key areas I might write about in future posts.
 In any case, they are six of the several reasons why I believe there is more negative about the book than positive and therefore not valuable enough to commend to others.